lindbrook/packageRank/README.md

 #### multiple packages

-When you pass multiple packages, you’ll get a dot chart for a single date and a ‘ggplot2’ figure with multiple facets for multiple
+When you pass a vector of multiple packages, you’ll get a dot chart for a single date and a ‘ggplot2’ figure with multiple facets for multiple
 dates:

 ``` r